MasWag/arith_homfa/doc/ahomfa_util.md

 `./build/ahomfa_util tfhe dec -K /tmp/tfhe.key -i /tmp/result.tfhe`

 This command reads the TFHE secret key from **/tmp/tfhe.key**, the input to decrypt from **/tmp/result.tfhe**, and outputs the result to stdout.

+Here is an example of using the spec2spec command:

+`./build/ahomfa_util spec2spec --reverse true --input ./example/specification.spec --output /tmp/specification_reversed.spec`

+This command reads the specification from **./example/specification.spec**, reverses the specification, and writes the result to **/tmp/specification_reversed.spec**.

 By default, ahomfa_util reads input from **stdin** and writes output to **stdout** if no input or output file is specified.